ianrasmussen05/programming-languages-2021/assignment-2.md

 The task is to write insertion sort.

 `insert elem list` takes an integer and an input-list of integers and produces an output-list.
-The specification requires that the output-list must be sorted in case that input-list is sorted. `insert` makes use of the built-in function `less_equal`.
+The specification requires that the output-list must be sorted in case that the input-list is sorted. `insert` makes use of the built-in function `less_equal`.

 `sort` takes an input-list of integers and calls upon `insert` recursively to sort the input-list.